|

 advised by Prof. Boyuan Chen.

-I study machine learning for decision-making and perception.
+I study machine learning for decision-making and discovery.
 I'm especially interested

-in grounding the noisy but informative natural signals in the world as scalable supervision, such
+in grounding natural signals in the world for scalable supervision, such

 Previously, I graduated from Columbia with an MS degree, where I worked on robust computer